shil-me/shil-me-frontend-takehome/README.md

 ⚡️ Let's see if you can make Windows 8, Windows GREAT!

 **Task**
-Modify the package (`react-grid-layout`)[https://github.com/react-grid-layout/react-grid-layout] to make it horizontally expanding rather than vertically expanding.
+Modify the package [`react-grid-layout`](https://github.com/react-grid-layout/react-grid-layout) to make it horizontally expanding rather than vertically expanding.
 What we mean by that is that the current implementation of the package takes in a number of columns from the user, and when a new item is added, this item expands the grid vertically.
 For our purposes, we want to do the opposite: we want to set a number of rows which expands horizontally when an item is added.
 Please refer to the Figma file for a demonstration of this behaviour.

 **Requirements**
 - Fork the repository for the package at `https://github.com/react-grid-layout/react-grid-layout`.
 - Make the necessary modifications.
-- Install your repo as a package in (https://codesandbox.io/s/5wy3rz5z1x?module=%2Fsrc%2FShowcaseLayout.js)[this Sandbox].
+- Install your repo as a package in [this Sandbox](https://codesandbox.io/s/5wy3rz5z1x?module=%2Fsrc%2FShowcaseLayout.js).
 - Change `import { Responsive, WidthProvider } from "react-grid-layout"` to `import { Responsive, WidthProvider } from <YOUR PACKAGE>`.
 - Change
 ```